SNyakamoto/NyankoCoin/README.md

 # Nyanko Coin
-Nyanko Coin is a post-quantum crytocurrency build in Python
+Nyanko Coin is a post-quantum cryptocurrency built in Python

 ## Development